What employment documents do I need to buy a home?

 What financial documents do I need to show the lender to buy a home?

 The lender will access your credit score to examine your debt-to-income ratio and overall credit history.
-If you have outstanding loans, you may need to show documentation, which might be in the form of statements with account balances.
+If you have outstanding loans, you may be asked to show documentation, which might be in the form of statements with account balances.
 Gather the names, addresses, account numbers, monthly payment amounts and outstanding balances of each account, if you can, into one document to make it easy for your lender to review the information all in one place.

 Lenders also like to see information about assets.
 This starts with your bank statements, and includes 30 to 60 days of transactions.
 If you have a business, year-to-date profit and loss statements are helpful.

 All of your assets count toward your home buying power.
-If you have IRAs, stocks, bonds, CDs, or other securities, bring statements showing their value.
+If you own another property, have IRAs, stocks, bonds, CDs, or other securities, bring statements showing their value.
 If you have money for a down payment, then demonstrate this through your bank statement.
 Any additional income, like disability payments or dividends, also need to be part of your financial information packet.

 What real estate or residential history documentation do I need?